pmdartus/blog/src/posts/2022/generated-graphql-api-for-salesforce/index.md

 {% image "./overview.png", "Architecture overview", "100vw" %}

 After starting the app, the server retrieves the Salesforce org metadata to build a GraphQL schema.
-The schema is currently cached in memory for the entire life time of the application.
+The schema is currently cached in memory for the entire life-time of the application.
 Once done, the server can start processing GraphQL queries.
-The incoming queries are validated against the GraphQL schema, and the resolved by querying Salesforce via the REST APIs.
+The incoming queries are validated against the GraphQL schema, and resolved by querying Salesforce via the REST APIs.

 ### Generating a GraphQL schema using Salesforce metadata